-- the council does not own the freehold of the property and is itself a leaseholder, and the term of the council's lease is less than 125 years - the council is the freeholder, but did not own the freehold of the block until after a property (or properties) in it had been sold on a lease - a leaseholder has bought an extension to the lease
+- the council does not own the freehold of the property and is itself a leaseholder, and the term of the council's lease is less than 125 years. - the council is the freeholder but did not own the freehold of the block until after a property (or properties) in it had been sold on a lease. - a leaseholder has bought an extension to the lease.

 The lease will include an attached plan that shows the location and boundaries of the property.
-It will tell you which parts of the property you own and which remain the property of the landlord, who is responsible for repairs, and how service charges should be calculated and paid.
+It will tell you which parts of the property you own, and which remain the property of the landlord, who is responsible for repairs, and how service charges should be calculated and paid.

-If you do not have a copy of your lease or plan, you can get one from us for a fee.
-Contact Home Ownership at HMhomeownership@lambeth.gov.uk for further details.
+If you do not have a copy of your lease or plan, you can get one from us for a fee of £35.
+You can apply online: Request a copy of your lease or freehold transfer | Lambeth Council.